-- Prior to seasonal start-up, lubricate the motor base adjusting screw (see Figures 4a and 4b on page 13) and the fan shaft bearings (see page 15).
-At initial start-up, no bearing lubrication is required since the bearings are factory lubricated prior to shipment. - Apply RUST VETO® to steel shafts. - Fill the cold water basin with fresh water to the overflow level via the make-up valve. - Set the make-up valve float so the water shuts off at the operating level (see Table 1 on page 10). - Execute one of the following biocide treatment programs while operating the circulating pump and prior to operating the unit fans: - Resume treatment with the biocide that was used prior to shutdown.
+- For BALTIDRIVE® Power Train units only, prior to seasonal start-up, lubricate the motor base adjusting screw (see Figure 3 on page 12) and the fan shaft bearings (see page 14).
+At initial start-up, no bearing lubrication is required since the bearings are factory lubricated prior to shipment. - For BALTIDRIVE® Power Train units only, apply RUST VETO® to steel shafts (. - Fill the cold water basin with fresh water to the overflow level via the make-up valve. - Set the make-up valve float so the water shuts off at the operating level (see Table 1 on page 10). - Execute one of the following biocide treatment programs while operating the circulating pump and prior to operating the unit fans: - Resume treatment with the biocide that was used prior to shutdown.
 Operate the pump only while maintaining the maximum recommended biocide residual for a sufficient duration (residual and time will vary with the biocide) as recommended by the water treatment supplier.
 Start the fan only after this treatment period is completed. - Check the pH of the circulating water and, if necessary, adjust it to 7.0 7.6 pH.
 Then, running the pump only, treat the system with sodium hypochlorite to maintain a level of 4 to 5 mg/l (ppm) free chlorine (as Cl2) over a six hour period.
 Test kits for measuring the free residual of chlorine are commercially available.
 Start the fan only after this treatment period is completed.